pfenninglab/halLiftover-postprocessing/README.md

 	* matplotlib (https://matplotlib.org/downloads.html)
 	* numpy (http://www.numpy.org/)
 # Tips for installing hal toolkits
-* To install, you can follow the instructions in this website: https://github.com/ComparativeGenomicsToolkit/hal
+* To install, follow the instructions in this website: https://github.com/ComparativeGenomicsToolkit/hal
+	* For details about installation on the Lane cluster, follow the instructions in halliftoverInstallationSpecifics.txt
 * On Lane cluster, load gcc 4.9 module
 * Have a correct ~/.bashrc is very helpful, here is an example:
 ```